California Zephyr (1949–1970): Zephyrettes

 The brainchild of Velma McPeek, the Burlington's Supervisor of Passenger Train Services, the Zephyrettes were train hostesses who performed a wide variety of roles, from tour guide to first-aid responder to babysitter.
 After debuting on the Denver Zephyr in 1936, they served on the California Zephyr from 1949 until it was discontinued in 1970.
 Described by former Zephyrette Julie Ann Lyman as "the railroad's answer to the air line stewardess", the various duties of the position included welcoming passengers, making announcements, sending telegrams, making dinner reservations, and generally serving as a liaison between the train's passengers and its crew.
 At any one time, there were 10 or 11 Zephyrettes who were actively employed.
 When Amtrak revived the California Zephyr in 1983, it invited a former Zephyrette, Beulah Bauman, to christen the train.

 A pair of the Western Pacific's Budd Rail Diesel Cars (RDCs), replacements for the Royal Gorge (trains No. 1 and 2), also used the name Zephyrette.
 From September 15, 1950, to October 2, 1960, they were in service between Oakland, California, and Salt Lake City, a distance of 924 mi, which made the route the longest RDC service in the United States.

-Discontinued Ferry Connection
+Discontinued ferry connection

-The last portion of route utilizing the bay ferries ended in 1958 and replaced by bus service.
+The last portion of route using the bay ferries ended in 1958 and replaced by bus service.